-Consolidated net income for the period ended September 30, 2022 amounted to P2.447B which is higher by 35.10% from last year's P1.812B.
+Consolidated net income for the period ended March 31, 2023 amounted to P1.141M which is higher by 139.72% from last year's P476.3M.

-Turnover increased by P2.1B to P5.5B in 2022 from P3.4B in 2021, mainly due to net effect of the following:
+Turnover increased by P863.9M to P2.3B in 2023 from P1.4B in 2022, mainly due to net effect of the following:

-- Increase in revenue from condominium sales by ₽563.6M mainly due to higher number of units sold during the first three quarters of the year. - Increase in revenue from hotel operations by P1.3B mainly due to higher occupancy during the first three quarters of the year compared to the same period last year.
+- Increase in revenue from condominium sales by ₽17M mainly due to higher number of units sold during the first three quarters of the year. - Increase in revenue from rental and cinema by P149M mainly due to higher occupancy rate of the mall operations of Shangri-La Plaza. - Increase in revenue from hotel operations by P697.9M mainly due to higher occupancy during the first quarter of the year compared to the same period last year.

-Total Cost of Sales and Services of the Group amounted to P2.08B, higher by P84.4M compared with last year's P2B.
+Total Cost of Sales and Services of the Group amounted to P792.7M, higher by P236.6M compared with last year's P556M.
 This was mainly due to the following:

-- Increase in cost of condominium sales due to higher number of units were sold during the first three quarters of the year. - Increase in cost of rental and cinema by P55.5M is mainly due to higher share in common expenses from mall operations during the first three quarters. - Decrease in cost of hotel operations by P15.8M due to lower depreciation allocated as cost of hotel operations during the first three quarters of the year compared to the same period last year.
+- Increase in cost of condominium sales due to higher number of units were sold during the first quarter of the year. - Increase in cost of rental and cinema by P6.9M is mainly due to higher share in common expenses from mall operations during the first quarter of 2023. - Increase in cost of hotel operations by P228.7M due to higher occupancy which increased the cost for both the rooms and food and beverage outlets of the hotel.

-Total Operating Expenses of the Group amounted to P1.18B, higher by P196.3M compared with last year's P983.6M.
+Total Operating Expenses of the Group amounted to P462.6M, higher by P34.6M compared with last year's P428M.
 This was mainly due to the net effect of the following:

-- Increase in general and administrative expense by P297.8M is mainly due to donations made to accredited donor institutions to support various feeding programs, livelihood projects and typhoon relief operations and increased Advertising Expenses incurred by the parent & SGCPI. - Decrease in taxes and licenses due to documentary stamp tax on bank loans charged by the parent to subsidiaries. - Decrease in depreciation by P2.2M due to fully depreciated improvements and equipment. - Decrease in insurance by P218.2K mainly due to fidelity insurance of TRDCI paid in the previous year and lower property insurance of SGCPI.
+- Increase in general and administrative expense by P38.9M is mainly due Advertising Expenses incurred by the parent & SGCPI. - Decrease in taxes and licenses due to documentary stamp tax on bank loans as no new loans were obtained during the first quarter of 2023.
+In the same period last year, additional loans of P870.0M was availed by the Group. - Increase in depreciation by P714.8K due to capital purchases of other equipment in 2022 which we started depreciation in 2023. - Increase in insurance by ₱1.6M mainly due to Terrorism and Sabotage insurance acquired by TRDCI for Assembly Grounds.